Power of masking methods for adaptive testing in a multivariate normal means problem

 where $\phi_d$ is the PDF of $N(\bm 0, \bm I_d)$ \citep{Yang2021}.
-An empirical Bayes strategy for testing in the presence of the unknown distribution $\Lambda$ is to pool the data across features and learning an approximation $\hat \Lambda$.
-However, plugging this learned $\hat \Lambda$ may be inconsistent, and reusing the data to learn $\hat \Lambda$ and test with $T_{\hat \Lambda}$ may create a double dipping issue.
+An empirical Bayes strategy for testing in the presence of the unknown distribution $\Lambda$ is to pool the data across $j$ and learn an approximation $\hat \Lambda$.
+If $d$ grows with $m$, however, $\hat \Lambda$ may be inconsistent, and reusing the data to learn $\hat \Lambda$ and test with $T_{\hat \Lambda}$ may create a double dipping issue.
 This makes our setting a natural testbed for masking methods, which we introduce next.